 We provide assistance with Trap-Neuter-Return of community cats (stray, feral, abandoned) to prevent the next generation of feral cats.
 The offspring of community cats are socialized whenever possible, spayed or neutered, and adopted as family pets.
 Additionally, we educate the public about community cats and their place in our environment.

 South County Cats accepts kittens whose mothers (and other cats in the household or yard) are spayed or neutered through our programs, as volunteer foster homes are available.
 These kittens receive treatment for internal and external parasites, are vaccinated, microchipped, and spayed or neutered before adoption.

 Recent Successes and Current Challenges

-The ongoing success and sustainability of our Spay/Neuter Programs are dependent on fundraising, grants and donations.
-Donations to South County Cats will be used to provide financial assistance for limited income south King County residents to have their cat(s) spayed or neutered through South County Cats' partnerships with Pasado’s Safe Haven Spay Station, spay/neuter clinics and private veterinarians.
+The ongoing success and sustainability of our Spay/Neuter programs depend on fundraising, grants and donations.
+GiveBIG 2014 donations will be used to provide financial assistance for limited income south King County residents to have their cat(s) spayed or neutered through South County Cats' partnerships with Pasado’s Safe Haven Spay Station, spay/neuter clinics and private veterinarians.